ZERO designs and builds automatic door bottoms to last. Our automatic door bottoms have been tested through 5 million cycles.

-Optimizing the acoustical performance of a door seal kit involves the combination of adjustable gasketing and compression seals.
-To be effective at blocking sound, the seal around the door at the head, vertical sides and sill must be complete, uninterrupted and airtight.
+Optimized acoustical performance of a door seal kit combines adjustable gasketing and compression seals.
+To be effective at blocking sound, the seal around the door at the head, vertical sides, and sill must be complete, uninterrupted, and airtight.
 If all sides and the space at the door bottom are not sealed properly, the gasketing will provide little or no sound control value.
 The Doorseal kit provides everything you will need to effectively seal off the door.
 Including jam seals for the top and vertical sides of the door and an automatic door bottom and threshold to effectively seal off the bottom off the door.

 Our acoustical head and jamb seals are secured directly to the doorstop.
 This acoustical seal features our unique compress-o-matic design with a sound-absorbing neoprene bulb that compresses to form a tight seal as the door is closed.
 They include adjusting screws for field correction of irregular clearances that might otherwise compromise the sound performance.
 These acoustical jambs are listed for both wood and metal doors.